brianadams2337/acme-shop-flo/.changeset/petite-mice-hang.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-Improve watcher performance by ignoring files irrelevant to the build.
+**\[Build\]** The file watcher has been configured to ignore files that are not relevant to the build process.
+This optimization reduces the workload on the watcher and improves overall build times during local development.